 The drone industry is attracting a wide range of significantly larger companies which have substantially greater financial, management, research and marketing resources than us.
 Competitors in the Enterprise segment include transportation companies like United Parcel Service, Federal Express and Amazon, as well as defense companies such as Lockheed Martin Corporation, Northrop Grumman Corporation, and AeroVironment.
 Our competitors may be able to provide customers with different or greater capabilities than we can provide, including technical qualifications, pricing, and key technical support.
-Many of our competitors may utilize their greater resources to (i) develop competing products and technologies, (ii) leverage their financial strength to utilize economies of scale and offer lower pricing, and (iii) hire more qualified personnel by offering more generous compensation packages.
-In order to secure orders and contracts, we may have to offer comparable products and services at lower pricing which could adversely affect our operating margins.
+Many of our competitors may utilize their greater resources to (i) develop competing products and technologies, (ii) leverage their financial strength to utilize economies of scale and offer lower pricing, and services at lower pricing which could adversely affect our our operating margins.
 Our inability to compete effectively against these larger companies could have a material adverse effect on our business, financial condition and operating results.